bumpah/debug_phoenix_js/README.md

 ![demonstrate-phoenix-js-issue](https://user-images.githubusercontent.com/17970806/227719413-a916bf80-7932-4285-925b-9cc959ae8734.gif)

 Debug repository to experiment on difference between `push_patch` and `<.link patch>` behaviour.
 There is test setup with Wallaby for reproducing this issue that occurs on Javascript side of Phoenix.
 You can execute Wallaby-tests with `mix test`, just make sure you have `chromedriver` installed.
+You are expected to see 2 failing tests, which are expected to pass instead.

 To start your Phoenix server: